TerjeOtsa/Group3_Evolutionary-algorithms/README.md

 Print the expected return, risk, and volatility of the portfolios optimized by the diffrent algorithms.
 Plot the evolution of fitness (expected return) for all algorithms over the generations, allowing a visual comparison of how each algorithm performed.

+ To compares the performance of the evolutionary algorithms in terms of convergence speed and stability based on their fitness histories run the convergence_speed_stability.py script

 Interpreting Results: